 The varying and so often harsh Scandinavian climate creates great demands on the hallway.
 Trying to fit all the spacious outerwear, loose accessories and pair of shoes might be difficult in a smaller hallway.
 Therefore, smaller hallways require clever storage solutions – preferably functional but at the same time welcoming.
 Following are Essem Design’s tips and tricks to make the small hallway seem bigger.

 10 easy interior tips for the small hallway

 1. Mirrors make spaces seem bigger than they actually are

-Keeping a mirror in the hallway isn’t only useful before leaving the home — it’s also a great way to make a small space feel bigger than it actually is.
-Mirrors have the effect of giving rooms depth as well as creating light which makes a room feel more spacious.
-Check out our hallway mirrors.
+Placing a mirror in the hallway isn’t only useful before leaving the home — it’s also a great way to make a small space feel bigger than it actually is.
+Mirrors have the effect of giving rooms a depth as well as creating light which makes a room feel more spacious.

 2. Keep only in-season attire in the hallway.
 Store the rest away

 A common mistake is to store too much outerwear out in the hallway.
 Only storing the necessary in-season attire makes a big difference.
 The rest could be better stored in a closet or your storage room.

 With its space saving qualities, the hook strip Dekorativ is perfect for smaller hallways.

 3. Replace the ponderous closet with an open interior solution

 A hat rack, hook strip and hooks are great alternatives to the closed ponderous closet.
 When we open up the hallway interior more light is created which also makes the room seem bigger.